cz2r/CompSciCasino/README.md

 A high-stakes game of Russian Roulette with a twist - items and strategy add depth to the classic format.

 #### Game Mechanics
+- Ability to bet up to current balance
 - Both player and dealer start with 7 lives
 - Shotgun is loaded with 8 shells (3-8 live rounds, rest blanks)
 - Take turns shooting at opponent or yourself